alinex/node-validator/doc/schema/reference.md

 value will always be used ignoring the setting in the reference itself.
 So no problems with circular references will be there.

+> It is only replaced in parts which are specified with any type of Schema.
+Parts which are deeper and are not specified in Schema will not be replaced.

 ## Sources

 The references allows to point to